KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Villians/Degalith, the Cataclysmic Wrath.md

 cr: 19
 traits:
   - name: Death Throes
-    desc: When the balor dies, it explodes, and each creature within 30 feet of it must make a DC 20 Dexterity saving throw, taking 70 (20d6) fire damage on a failed save, or half as much damage on a successful one.
-The explosion ignites flammable objects in that area that aren't being worn or carried, and it destroys the balor's weapons.
+    desc: When Degalith dies, he explodes, and each creature within 30 feet of it must make a DC 20 Dexterity saving throw, taking 70 (20d6) fire damage on a failed save, or half as much damage on a successful one.
+The explosion ignites flammable objects in that area that aren't being worn or carried, and it destroys Degalith's weapons.
   - name: Fire Aura
-    desc: At the start of each of the balor's turns, each creature within 5 feet of it takes 10 (3d6) fire damage, and flammable objects in the aura that aren't being worn or carried ignite.
+    desc: At the start of each of Degalith's turns, each creature within 5 feet of it takes 10 (3d6) fire damage, and flammable objects in the aura that aren't being worn or carried ignite.
 A creature that touches the balor or hits it with a melee attack while within 5 feet of it takes 10 (3d6) fire damage.
   - name: Magic Resistance
     desc: The balor has advantage on saving throws against spells and other magical effects.
+  - name: Legendary Resistance 3x
+    desc: If you fail a saving throw, you can choose to succeed instead.
-  - name: Magic Weapons
+  - name: War magic
-    desc: The balor's weapon attacks are magical.
+    desc: Whenever Degalith casts a spell, he can make one weapon attack as a bonus action
+spells:
+  - "Degalith is a level 16 Spellcaster.
+His spellcasting abillity is Charisma (spell save DC 21, +11 to hit with spell attacks).
+He has the following spells prepared"
+  - At Will: Lightning Beam, Booming Blade, Move Earth
+  - 1st level (4 slots): Absorb Elements, Burning Hands, Hex
+  - 2nd level (3 slots): Scorching Ray, Rimes Binding Ice, Earthbind
+  - 3rd level (3 slots): Call Lightning, Fireball, Lightning Bolt
+  - 4th level (3 slots): Ice Storm, Conjure Minor Elementals, Wall of Fire
+  - 5th level (2 slots): Conjure Elemental, Cone of Cold, Flame Strike
+  - 6th level (1 slot): Chain Lightning, Investiture Spells
+  - 7th level (1 slot): Fire Storm, Delayed Blast Fireball
+  - 8th level (1 slot): Tsunami
 actions:
   - name: Multiattack
-    desc: "The balor makes two attacks: one with its longsword and one with its whip."
+    desc: "Degalith makes two attacks with his Voidhammer."
-  - name: Longsword
+  - name: Voidhammer
-    desc: "Melee Weapon Attack: +14 to hit, reach 10 ft., one target.
-Hit: 21 (3d8 + 8) slashing damage plus 13 (3d8) lightning damage.
-If the balor scores a critical hit, it rolls damage dice three times, instead of twice."
+    desc: "Melee Weapon Attack: +13 to hit, reach 10 ft., one target.
+Hit: 2d8 + 7 Bludgeoning damage plus 2d8 force damage.
+If Degalith scores a critical hit, he rolls damage dice three times, instead of twice.
+Moreover, if the target dies by the hammer, their soul is absorbed into it and Degalith can use any of its abillities of the creature the hammer consumed.
+If the creature absorbed is somehow ressurected, they experience nightmares of Degalith for the rest of their life."
-  - name: Whip
-    desc: "Melee Weapon Attack: +14 to hit, reach 30 ft., one target.
-Hit: 15 (2d6 + 8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor."
   - name: Teleport
-    desc: The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+    desc: Degalith magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
-  - name: Summon Demon (1/Day, Variant)
-    desc: The demon chooses what to summon and attempts a magical summoning.
-A balor has a 50 percent chance of summoning 1d8 vrocks, 1d6 hezrous, 1d4 glabrezus, 1d3 nalfeshnees, 1d2 mariliths, or one goristro.
-A summoned demon appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other demons.
-It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 ```

+**List of MMORPG Actions (See Pointy Hat Dynamic Combat Video)**
+- At the end of each of his turns Degalith can cast a telegraphed spell that will go off on his next turn
+- 5 foot radius dots appear, lesser elemental zombies will spawn on his next turn, they go last in initiative (explode when near someone, suicide bombs, 2d6 damage)
+- While under the effects of Jackson Felwinter's energy source, he can charge up and be ready to preform a spellstrike